I. General Information:

 A. LOIs are accepted on a rolling basis, but must be submitted at least two weeks before the full proposal deadline to be considered for that cycle.

-For 2013, the proposal deadlines are January 22, March 5, June 5, September 5 and December 5.
+For 2014, the proposal deadlines are January 22, March 5, June 5, and September 5.
 Proposals must be electronically submitted via the ADDF website by 11:59 pm ET on the day of the deadline.
 Proposals submitted afterwards will be reviewed in the next cycle.